chrisjpatty/nd-form-builder/README.md

 This software may not be replicated for commercial purposes.

-The licensing for the software does not include the open-source modules upon which it is derived, including but not limited to:
+The licensing for this software does not include the open-source modules upon which it is derived, including but not limited to:
 * React JS
 * Webpack
 * Babel